Shakma: Reception

 Critical reception for Shakma was highly negative upon its release, with many panning the film's weak humor, shoddy effects, and flat direction.

 Eric Snyder of MTV criticized the film's extended dull stretches, weak characters, soundtrack, and poorly executed attack sequences.

-Kurt Dahlke from DVD Talk panned the film, awarding it 1.5 out of a possible 5 stars, writing, "While it might sound delightfully bad, Shakmas tale of a murderous monkey knocking off role-playing med-students pisses on the line between so-bad-it's-good and downright insulting with willful disobedience.
+Kurt Dahlke from DVD Talk panned the film, awarding it 1.5 out of a possible 5 stars, writing, "While it might sound delightfully bad, Shakma's tale of a murderous monkey knocking off role-playing med-students pisses on the line between so-bad-it's-good and downright insulting with willful disobedience.
 It's not funny, scary, or much of anything more than bewildering and tiresome."
 Maitland McDonagh from TV Guide gave the film 1 out of 5 stars, stating that the film "veers between the creepy and the profoundly silly", also noting that the role-playing aspect was "painfully dated".
 Katie Rife of The A.V.
 Club called the film "standard" and criticized the film's "laughable" dialogue, role-playing sub-plot, and acting.

 Dread Central rated the film a score of 2.5 out of 5, stating that the film's camp value was its primary source of entertainment.
 The film was listed on IFC's "The 25 best Animal Attacks in Movie History", stating that the film was "Pretty stupid as these things go, but at least it gives it the old college try".

 Regardless, the film has gained a small cult following over the years.